 To start working as a programmer, only basic knowledge in the areas listed above is enough and the improvement happens at the workplace according to the technology and development tools used in the company and the team.

 Programming languages and software development technologies form around 25% of a programmer's skills.
 They have the largest learning content, but they change very fast over time.
-If we look at the job offers in the software industry they usually mention words like the ones bellow, but in the job offers they secretly mention the three main skills: coding, thinking algorithmically and knowing the fundamentals of computer science and software engineering.
+If we look at the job offers in the software industry they usually mention words like the ones bellow, but in the job offers they secretly mention the three main skills: coding, algorithmic thinking and knowing the fundamentals of computer science and software engineering.

-For those clearly technological skills the programming language does matter
+For those clearly technological skills the programming language does matter.

 - Note: only for these 25% of the profession the programming language does matter!